Pehredaar Piya Ki Controversy: The Show To be Shifted To Late Night Slot!

-Sony TV's show Pehredaar Piya Ki has been surrounded by controversy for its unusual content.
+Sony TV's show, Pehredaar Piya Ki has been surrounded by controversies for its unusual content.
 The show that revolves around 18-year-old girl Diya (Tejaswi Prakash Wayangankar) marrying a nine-year-old boy, Ratan Singh (Afaan Khan) in order to guard him!

-The concept didn't go well with the viewers as they felt the content is 'obnoxious and perverted' and create a negative impact in children.
-They even had filed an online petition that was addressed to Union Cabinet Minister of Textiles and Information and Broadcasting (Additional Charge), Smriti Irani, demanding a ban on the show.
+The concept didn't go well with the viewers as they felt the content is 'obnoxious and perverted' and may create a negative impact in children.
+They even had filed an online petition that was addressed to the Union Cabinet Minister of Textiles and Information and Broadcasting (Additional Charge), Smriti Irani, demanding a ban on the show.
 Read on...

 I&B Has Asked BCCC To Take Immediate Action!

-It was even said that I&B ministry has taken the matters to the BCCC (Broadcasting content complaints council) seeking immediate action on the plea.
+It was even said that I&B ministry has taken the matters to the BCCC (Broadcasting Content Complaints Council) seeking immediate action on the plea.

 Shashi & Sumeet Mittal Had Recently Held A Press Conference